etholpalmer/FinTech-Company-Analysis/Module-02/Assignment2DueFriday.md

 * What specific financial problem is the company or project trying to solve?
 Applied Energy Group opperates in the United States Energy Sector, as a Management Consulting Company.
 The Energy Sector has has many kinds of power plants all across the country.
 These power plants have regulations that govern their operations.
 Reporting on these regulations is a legal requirement for the operations of the power company.

+The main objective of an Evaluation, Measurement and Verification (EM&V) process is to assess the performance of an energy efficiency program or project and to measure the energy or demand savings and verify if the program is generating the expected level of savings.
+EM&V data can inform recommendations for improvements in program performance.
+Having a clear understanding and description of how the program is expected to deliver results is critical to an effective EM&V process.
+The distinct components of EM&V provide the framework to ensure a successful program implementation.

 Constanly managing and maintaining compliance with the regulations is an ever changing and highly demanding exercise for a typical power company.
 These regulations will vary based on the means that power is generated, that is a nuclear power plant will have different parameters to watch when compared to a solar power plant.
 Namely there will not be a need for regulations about nuclear waste disposal for example.
 Compound this issue with humdreds of plants in many different regulatory jurisdictions.
 The ability of AEG to configure hundreds of requirements for each power plant and generate the required results is what sets them apart from their competitors.

 However there are many similarities between these types of power generation.
 These include the amount of power produced, maximum available output etc.  This is where AEG has made their distinction in the market place.
 Their VisionDSM system is able to constantly montior a wide variety of inputs and provide feedback a head of time about these critical changes that need to be made for compliance reasons.